Film Development Council of the Philippines: Philippine Film Export Services Office

-Film Distribution and Exhibition
+Film distribution and exhibition

+In 2014, the FDCP helped fund the production of the anthology film Tres.

-Beginning 2021, The FDCP had started to acquire Philippine release rights to a handful of independent, foreign-language and art-house films such as Portrait of a Lady on Fire and The Worst Person in the World.
+Beginning 2021, The FDCP had started to acquire Philippine release rights to a handful of foreign-language films such as Portrait of a Lady on Fire and The Worst Person in the World.
 Under the Film Cultural Exchange Program (FCEP), the films are rated through the FDCP rating system pursuant to the agreed-upon guidelines by the FDCP and the MTRCB.

+As of 2023, the FDCP had acquired the following films for distribution: